MaxHalford/tartine/README.md

 ## What this is

 Exporting a dataframe to a spreadsheet is trivial.
 But this results in a flat and static spreadsheet where the cells are not linked with each other.
-This is what this tool addresses: it allows you to programmatically generate spreadsheets with arbitrary layouts and dynamic cells.
+This is what this tool addresses: it allows you to programmatically generate dynamic spreadsheets with arbitrary layouts.

 ## Installation